-Zips are fitted to provide a waterproof and gastight seal.
-These may be heavy duty or medium duty depending on the style of suit.
-The zip is an expensive component, and must be regularly inspected and maintained.
+All trilaminate suits are fitted with a MED duty zipper as standard.
+HD zippers are an option.
+The zipper is an expensive component, and must be regularly inspected and maintained.
 Care instructions are provided, and should be followed.

 17.4.3 Boots